With the Mount Panorama Punish just under a week away everything is now in place for race day.

-Mental Rehearsal: best performance comes from making sure you are as mentally prepared as you are physically.
+Mental Rehearsal: Best performance comes from making sure you are as mentally prepared as you are physically.
 Visualisation is very important.
-Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day your able to run to plan.
+Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day you’re able to run to plan.
 Mental cues and markers are also good for improving performance and by having a few key markers or cue points on course you can mentally check off the little goals throughout the race.
-Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, key words, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race based goal on the day.
+Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, keywords, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race-based goal on the day.

-Execution of YOUR race: this is key.
+Execution of YOUR race: This is key.
 Being mindful of things such as your strengths, weaknesses and expectations prior to the race will allow you to take the best steps to execute as you want.
-With training comes a knowledge of your physical limits and the capacity of your mind to overcome the challenges thrown at you in an event.
+With training comes knowledge of your physical limits and the capacity of your mind to overcome the challenges thrown at you in an event.
 It is this knowledge and capacity that you should gear your race on, being realistic, but also setting a challenge will mean you’re more likely to run to the level you are capable of and enjoy it in the process.
 The best way to approach execution is the do nots: do not get caught up at the start, do not run too hard up the hill, do not run too fast for your ability and do not forget why you are doing the race.

 I’ll see you very soon and remember please say g’day on the day.
 I’ll be running a warm-up prior to the race and as always, each week at 6pm UP Coaching Bathurst meets with a fully coached training session focused on making sure everyone can achieve their goals.
 Everyone is welcome and catered for.